 To read more about the faculty, download the Design Studies

-The first cohort of students only entered the program in 2012.
-Thus far we have graduated two classes 2014 and 2015: 2016 will be our third class.
-However, even in this brief time our students have begun to establish themselves in various areas of work.
-Here are some stories of our ex-students careers so far.
-There are ten of them, split across the three cohorts.
-The stories are oddly inspiring: they show that a creative and critical intelligence can go a long way.
+The first cohort of students entered the program in 2012.
+Thus far we have graduated four classes, and even in this brief time, our students have begun to establish themselves in various areas of work.
+Here are some stories of our former students' careers so far.
+There are ten of them, split across various cohorts.
+Their stories are inspiring; they show that creative and critical intelligence can go a long way.

 Download Design Studies Student Career Paths to read them.

 The application deadline is January 1.
 To be most competitive for admission and merit scholarship consideration, please apply before the deadline.
 We will continue to review applications submitted after the January 1 priority deadline pending space availability in the program.
 The Admission Committee will make a decision on your application only after all the required materials have been received.
 Spring term admission is not offered for this program.

 Financial Aid Deadline

 All applicants selected for admission into our program are considered for a merit scholarship award that is determined by the strength of their application.
 Scholarship award notification is communicated at the same time as the admission decision.
 International students are eligible only for merit scholarships.
 If you are a U.S. citizen or eligible noncitizen, we encourage you to complete the Free Application for Federal Student Aid (FAFSA), which can be found on the Web at

 www.fafsa.gov.
 The FAFSA is available each year on October 1.
 You do not need to wait for an admission decision to apply for federal aid; we recommend submitting by our FAFSA priority deadline of February 1 for fall applicants.
 (The New School’s federal school code is 002780.)